 If your concern relates to our policies, procedures or the Kindergarten in general, please contact our Administration Director.

 If you have any concerns or queries regarding your child progress, please make a time with your teacher for a confidential discussion.
-Alternatively, you can raise your concern directly with our Administration Director who can be contacted by email at apkinderoffice@gmail.com.
+Alternatively, you can raise your concern directly with our Administration Director by email at apkinderoffice@gmail.com